Hoverbear/rust-education-paper/paper.md

   - Yvonne Coady
 tags: [Education, Rust, Operating Systems]
 abstract: |
-  We discuss the merits of instructing operating systems courses using the modern systems programming language Rust.
-(TODO: Longer, better, stronger, faster)
+  We discuss the merits of instructing operating systems courses using the modern systems programming language Rust from the point of view of the student, educator, and evaluator.
 references:
   - id: rust
     title: Rust